 A Round Up Post/Blog Hop

 In addition to guest blogging, or if guest blogging just isn’t your thing, you can collaborate with other bloggers on a roundup post.
 The way it works is that you write a blog post, let’s say, “10 of the Yummiest Summer Cocktails,” and ask other bloggers to send their blog post about summer cocktails.
 Yes, they have to have a blog about that very topic.
 How do you find these bloggers?
-By joining a blogging Facebook group, like mine right here, and engaging with fellow bloggers.
+By joining a blogging Facebook group and engaging with fellow bloggers.
 Soon, you’ll find that many bloggers are willing and ready to share their post link and want to participate in a round up.
 Again, just ensure that you share a similar target audience.
 Otherwise you’ll get eyeballs that’ll dart away from your blog as fast as you can say, “newbie blogger!”

 Disclosure: Some of the links in this post are affiliate links where I will earn a commission if you make a purchase.
 I link these companies and their products because of their quality and not because of the commission I receive from your purchases.
 The decision is yours, and whether or not you decide to buy something is completely up to you.